Stattek/imgii/README.md

 ## Supported Output Image Types

 imgii can currently output the following filetypes: \[png, gif\].
+It supports more input types but is able to output images in these formats.

 ### Specifying Output Image Type

 Specifying an output type can be done simply by changing the filetype in the output filename (in a similar way to `ffmpeg -i input.png output.gif` converting a png to gif).

 ```bash
 # Takes an input GIF and imgii will convert to an output GIF